ShenhanQian/GaussianAvatars/README.md

 ## Licenses

-Toyota Motor Europe NV/SA and its affiliated companies retain all intellectual property and proprietary rights in and to this software, related documentation and any modifications thereto.
-Any use, reproduction, disclosure or distribution of this software and related documentation without an express license agreement from Toyota Motor Europe NV/SA is strictly prohibited.
+Toyota Motor Europe NV/SA and its affiliated companies retain all intellectual property and proprietary rights in and to this software and related documentation.
+Any commercial use, reproduction, disclosure or distribution of this software and related documentation without an express license agreement from Toyota Motor Europe NV/SA is strictly prohibited.